Mono VS Poly Diamond Emulsions Explained.

 Specifically surrounding the context of stropping.

-Please remember that this information is not for every heavy industrial or high-pressure tooling application these particular diamonds might be found in -
+Please remember that this information is not for every heavy industrial or high-pressure tooling application these particular diamonds may be found in -

 where they both have the potential to behave very differently.